Our Natural Raw Materials

 We work directly with suppliers and partners to improve the transparency and traceability of our palm oil supply chain.

 Traceability is the foundation that enables us to identify risks such as deforestation in our supply chains.
 We complete an annual traceability exercise for our fats blends, soap noodle, and palm derived surfactant suppliers.
-As the majority of our volume are palm oil derivatives, traceability can be challenging given the longer more complex supply chains.
 The results from these exercises demonstrate we are improving supply chain visibility year on year.
-Having achieved 94% traceability to plantation for fats blends, we are focusing on increasing traceability for soap noodles and palm derived surfactants.
+Having achieved a high rate of traceability to plantation for fats blends, we are focusing on increasing traceability for soap noodles and palm derived surfactants – which can be more challenging given the longer, more complex supply chains.

 Further information on traceability can be found in our ESG data book and mill lists.

 Alongside satellite monitoring we also monitor progress in our supply chain at mill level through suppliers IRF reports.
 IRF reports capture the number of mills in our supply chain 'delivering' against NDPE commitments or working towards these.
+In 2023, the large majority of mills in our Fat Blends and Soap Noodle supply chains that submitted IRF reports were “delivering NDPE”.
+Further information on IRF scores in our supply chain can be found in our ESG data book.

 Our NRM standard is shared with 100% of our fats blends, soap noodle and palm derived surfactant suppliers as part of the contracting process ensuring they are aware of the sourcing standards they are expected to uphold.
 The standard specifies a requirement for our suppliers to have systems in place to identify, monitor, mitigate and remedy any non-compliances to this policy in their supply chain.